samuel-ping/chat_stat/tools/README.md

 ## name_changer.py

-NOTE: Not working with Telegram files at the moment.
-Temporary workaround: change names in Messenger to their name in Telegram.

 This tool changes the names of a person in your message history file.
 This is useful for normalizing names between multiple conversations.
 NOTE: If you're trying to modify a name with whitespaces, use double quotes ("") around that name in the command line so it registers as a single argument.

 ### Usage